stedman/stedman.dev/src/_posts/2020-04-29-jekyll-to-javascript.md

 ## The custom domain

-GitHub provides [default user sites](https://help.github.com/en/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites) that may suit you just fine.
-If, however, you want to use a custom domain, there's a bit more work involved.
+GitHub provides [project sites](https://help.github.com/en/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites) (e.g., `https://<user>.github.io/<repo_name>/`) that may suit you just fine.
+If, however, you want to use a custom domain (e.g., `https://example.com/`), there's a bit more work involved.

 ### Set up a custom domain